Rainbow Narwhal Color Board Game for Preschoolers

 I have always been fascinated with narwhals as they really look like mystical creatures.
 The book series written by Ben Clanton about Jelly and Narwhal tells stories of two best friends and their adventures in the ocean.
 I know many preschool and kindergarten classes that have enjoyed these two unlikely friends, a jellyfish and a cute narwhal.
-We have another exciting free game for preschoolers that will help them recognize colors and celebrate this special swimming friend.
+This exciting narwhal color board game for preschoolers will help them recognize colors and celebrate this special swimming friend.
+Perfect for your rainbow activities or color lesson plans!

 Learning About Colors with Preschoolers: